MICKAI®ArticlesThe Dual-Buyer Thesis: Selling to…

 The dual-buyer thesis is not a hedge.
 It is a recognition that the same regulatory reality creates two distinct demand curves at once, and that a single coherent body of work serves both.
 We sell sovereign AI to the firms the public cloud cannot lawfully reach, and we offer the patented stack as a licensing layer to the platforms that want to reach them.
 Ally, not rival, on both fronts.

-A pre-seed window is open to a small number of selected partners as Mickai scales.
-This is an opportunity to get involved early in a company executing both motions at once, not a sign of need.
+We are speaking with a small number of selected partners as we scale.
+This is an opportunity to be early in a company executing both motions at once.
 If you operate in regulated AI, hold a stake in the hyperscaler ecosystem, or simply want to understand the estate in detail, the door is open now.

 To talk, write to me at micky@mickai.co.uk.